rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 ### Context Engineering for Agents

-The agent context is populated by feedback from tool calls, which presents a challenge.
-It can [exceed the size of the context window](https://cognition.ai/blog/kevin-32b), and balloon the cost and latency.
+The agent context may be populated by accumulating feedback from tool calls, which can [exceed the size of the context window](https://cognition.ai/blog/kevin-32b) and balloon the cost / latency.

 <figure>
 <img src="/assets/tool_context.png" width="90%">